lydiadwyer/sheparddb/docs/use cases/Countries - Add.md

       7f.
 I see an error message, for "country_name", for "country_abrev"
 9. I am forwarded to the new country page, at "/artifacts/countries/view/15"
     - 6a7a
-    - I see the country name set to "Greece"
+    - I see the country name set to "Cyprus"
-    - I see the country abbreviation set to "GR"
+    - I see the country abbreviation set to "CY"
     - I see the "edit" link, with url "/countries/edit/4"
     - I see the "delete" link, with url "/countries/delete/4"